Carmen G. Cantor

-Carmen G. Cantor (born February 23, 1968) is an American diplomat who is serving as the Assistant Secretary of the Interior for Insular Affairs.
+Carmen G. Cantor (born February 23, 1968) is an American diplomat who served as the U.S. assistant secretary of the interior for insular affairs from 2022 to 2025.
 She previously served as the United States ambassador to the Federated States of Micronesia.

 Early life and education

 Cantor was born in Puerto Rico and raised in the city of Mayagüez.
 Her father was a veteran of the United States Army.
 After initially studying industrial engineering, she earned a Bachelor of Arts degree in sociology from the University of Puerto Rico at Mayagüez.
 She later earned a Master of Arts from the Interamerican University of Puerto Rico.

 Career

 Cantor is a career member of the Senior Executive Service.
 Before joining the Department of State, Cantor served in the United States Postal Service.
 She later served as director of the Office of Civil Rights for the Foreign Agricultural Service, and as director of the Office of Equal Employment Opportunity at the Federal Maritime Commission.
 Previous posts at the Department of State include being executive director of the Bureau of Educational and Cultural Affairs and Bureau of International Information Programs from 2013 to 2016, executive director of the Bureau of Counterterrorism and Countering Violent Extremism from 2011 to 2013, and serving as deputy director for recruitment, examination, and employment.
 From 2016 to 2019, she was the director of civil service human resource management at the State Department.